Assess Your Positive & Negative impacts

 Indicators

-Our tool assesses both current and future impacts — across climate, water, biodiversity, health, social matters, and tax.
+Our tool assesses both current and future impacts — across climate, water, biodiversity, health, social, and fiscal.

 • Current impacts show the actual effects of your organization in recent years

-• Future impacts project performance based on trends, targets, and planned actions
+• Future impacts project expected performance based on trends, targets, and planned actions

-Current Impacts show how your organization is performing today compared to the expected level for the current year — both in percentage and monetary terms.
+Current impacts show how your organization is performing today compared to the expected level for the current year — both in percentage and Impact Points™.

-They quantify how close your current operations are to full alignment with the PI Science-based Targets Path®.
+They quantify how close your current operations are to full alignment with the PI Reference Path™.
 They:

 • Weight impacts by their severity, so more significant outcomes (e.g. a fatality vs. an injury) carry greater influence